Lissy93/Brewfile/.github/README.md

 To get started, install [Homebrew](https://docs.brew.sh/Installation), then just download the [`Brewfile`](https://github.com/Lissy93/Brewfile/blob/master/Brewfile) to `~/.Brewfile`, make any desired changes, and run `brew bundle --global` to install the listed packages.
 Done 🍻

-> **Note** - **Tracking Changes** <br>If you wish to make any ammendments, it's recommended to [fork](https://github.com/Lissy93/Brewfile/fork) the repo, in order to easily keep track of your personal package list.
-> If you're running a fork of this project, be sure to replace [lissy93] with your own username!

 ---

 Alternatively, there's a guided install process, which can be initiated with: